In politics, your children are not interesting.

 If all of this sounds at least a little f***ed up to you, good.
 Now you’re where I was years ago as I saw the personalization of partisanship grow and innocence shrink.
 Now you’re where I was years ago when I saw that all of the above had nothing to do with empowering kids and everything to do with ballooning adults.
 And if you know me, I’m sure it crossed your mind that I am writing this, despite the fact that I am a 30-year old* millennial with no kids of my own.

 But the ad hominem fallacy is a thing.
 And contrary to what you might think, I have not used it even once for this entire piece.
 This piece is an attack on one of the biggest ad hominems I’ve ever seen.
 This is not about discrediting their arguments but illustrating a bigger picture.
+If children are so important to us, if children are so valuable and precious, and if we truly believe that they are worth the help, the protection, and the parental effort, then keep them out of the pit for as long as possible.
 It behooves all of us to step back and take stock of what’s important.
-Whether by admired emulation or bitter reaction, children reflect our teachings back upon us.
-A notable exception is always nearby, but in the aggregate what reflects back upon us this decade is nothing less than disgrace and failure.
-If children are so important to us, if children are so valuable and precious, and if we truly believe that they are worth the help, the protection, and the parental effort, then keep them out of the pit for as long as possible.
 Children are not ready for the mud even if they think they are, and we abandon our responsibility to them when we indulge their appetites for it.
 We destroy their childhoods to boost our adult standing, and we set them up for failure to feed our ego.
 It’s abuse.

 If there’s any hope to fix it, it would come in part from following in the footsteps of Feinstein’s courage.
 The Atlantic’s Caitlin Flanagan wrote a good piece about her interaction with the Sunrise Movement, but where I disagree with her is in the idea that Feinstein was somehow “taking the children seriously.”
 She gave a serious response, but taking them seriously was exactly what Feinstein was not doing.
 She took herself seriously.
 And thus she towered over them.
 You should do the same.
 And in this context, taking yourself seriously means – in effect – taking your citizenship seriously.
 It is to appreciate the difference between your level of social participation and that of a child, who spends years developing into their best selves and learning the self determination, self definition, and self governance that they need to become valuable and contributing citizens in the first place.
 Maybe you’re still learning all that too.